robin-raymond/zax.io/compiler-directives.md

 ### `compiles` directive

-A `[[compiles=<option>]]` directive evaluates a code block and converts the code block into a compile-time constant of `true` or `false`.
+A `[[compiles |=<option>|]]` directive evaluates a code block and converts the code block into a compile-time constant of `true` or `false`.
 A code block that follows a `compiles` directive is never executed and declarations and any statements within a code block do not become visible symbols.
 A code block that follows a `compiles` directive will not resolve into code instructions.

 The options for `compiles` are as follows:
-* `default` (default) - if `default` is specified that a failure to compile a code block resolves to a `false` literal constant
+* `default` (default if not specified) - a failure to compile a code block resolves to a `false` literal constant
 * `error` - if `error` is specified then a failure to compile a code block will evaluate to a real compile-time error

 Meta-functions can be selected as a candidate or unselected depending on a `true` or `false` statement being present at the end of a functions declaration.
 A `compiles` directive can be used to enable or disable a meta-function as a candidate based on a `compiles` code block compiling or not.
 A code block will evaluate per instantiation of a meta function.
 All inputs and outputs arguments are considered captured within a `compile` code block's function context allowing for compile-time reflection of all argument types.
 However, any captured variables will never evaluate to any value given a code block is never executed either at runtime or at compile-time.